nevendyulgerov/react-fidelity-ui/README.md

 #### Timeline
 Timeline component.
 This component supports horizontal/vertical display, asc/desc sorting.
 This component works with any array of objects, containing a date field.

 #### Notification
 Notifications component.
 This component displays static messages to the DOM.

+#### Alert
+Alerts component.
+This component displays alert messages (info/success/warning/error) to the DOM.

 #### Panel
 General-purpose panel component.
 It comes with a number of built-in themes.
 This component can be utilized within other components like `Dropdown` and `Timeline`.